Information for participants

 At the core of this course is economics.
 We do not regard economics as a philosophy that tells us the way things should be.
 Economics is one way of explaining and predicting phenomena in the world and offers useful insights about the way people use land, water, forests, oceans and other ecosystems.
 You will learn the methods experts use to place a monetary value on nature and how these methods are applied to tropical forests and reefs.
 You will do the sort of quantitative analysis experts at the World Bank and private companies use to justify development investments.
 You will gain a clearer understanding of the economic decisions private companies make in exploiting forests and other natural resources.
 Further, you will practice negotiating conservation policies with different stakeholders.

 While the course will give you tools to evaluate the viability of conservation investments, it is not a course in business administration, and will not teach you to run a successful business.
 Similarly, we will not cover internal financial management and budgeting for non-profit organizations.
 We also will not be focusing on macroeconomics, which deals with the functioning of entire national economies.
 Rather, our focus is on microeconomics, which allows us to understand how individuals, families and companies interact and make up markets for particular goods (timber, fish, oil, land, tourism, etc.).
-It is microeconomics that provides the basis for all environmental and natural resource economics.
+Microeconomics provides the basis for all environmental and natural resource economics.

 Preparing for the course